jdbeutel/ics699-docs/finalReport/finalReport.md

 Once the user has created an account in the app using his Google identity, he is logged in to it, and proceeds with using the app, accessing his resources in it.
-The sandbox app has no resources, actually, so for this demo, I navigated back to the index, which just confirms that the user is logged in with Google.
+The sandbox app has no resources, actually, so for this demo, the author navigated back to the index, which just confirms that the user is logged in with Google.

 ![authentication demo google logged in](ss2 - google logged in.png)